 - I prefer to blitz this broth with my hand held blender, but it can be served without blending.
 However, if your broth does happen to curdle then if you have any type of blender or food processer then simply blend and it will be fine.

 - If preferred omit the plant milk and use all vegan broth.
 A vegan chicken flavoured broth works well with this soup.
-A link to the stock powder I use is included within the ingredient list.

 - Leftovers can be stored in the fridge, covered, for 3 days.